Soad Hosny: Early life

-Soad Muhammad Kamal Hosny was born in Bulaq district in Cairo, Egypt, to, Mohammad Hosni, a renowned Egyptian calligrapher.
-Her father is originally of a Kurdish descent; and her mother is Gawhara Mohamed Hassan Saffour, an Egyptian woman.

-Her parents divorced and her mother married Abdul Monem Hafeez with whom she had six more children, thus giving Soad and her two sisters no fewer than 14 half-siblings.

 Her father's household was known as "the artists' home" because leading artists from across the Arab world regularly visited Hosni's home in Cairo for tuition and social interaction with the master calligrapher.
 Her father, whose artistic output included the production of frames for the silent movies and book covers, was well known across the artistic community.
 A number of his children became performance artists.
 Soad's half-sister, Nagat, was an actress and singer.
 Her half-brother, Ezz Eddin Hosni (1927–2013), was a composer and taught Soad and Najat music and singing.
 Another sibling, Sami Hosni, became a cello player, jewellery designer, and calligrapher.
 Yet another brother, Farooq, was a painter and his daughter Samira was also an actress.